-Torturer and reader stared each other down like tomcats on disputed ground.
+Torturer and reader stared knives into each other.
 Jason turned to the insistent tug on his left sleeve and discovered the mustachioed wine seller, a barrel in his arms.

 “Milord, wine milord?” he asked eagerly.
 He was opening the spigot single-handedly when one of the guards shoved him off, spilling rich purple wine on the man’s breeches.
 Off in the distance somewhere, an admirer shouted Jason’s name.

 “What do you mean to imply, reader?”
 Charles retorted.
 “Care you to repeat it in my Dread Chamber?”